IamSanjid/pporise/README.md

 stopFishing() -> stops fishing. startSurfBattle() -> Starts a surf wild battle. teleportTo(Map Name, X, Y) -> Put map name and put coordinators.
-It will teleport you to a specific map. :D getMapName() -> gets current map name. isFishing() -> returns true if you started fishing. isAutoEvolve() -> returns true if you have enabled auto evolving feature.
+It will teleport you to a specific map. :D moveToCell(cellX, cellY, "battle" or "surf battle") -> Moves to the specified coordinates for battle. moveLinearX(cellX1, cellX2, cellY) -> Moves left and right from one specific cell to another spcific cell. moveLinearY(cellY1, cellY2, cellX) -> Moves up and down from one specific cell to another spcific cell. getMapName() -> gets current map name. isFishing() -> returns true if you started fishing. isAutoEvolve() -> returns true if you have enabled auto evolving feature.